subhalingamd/graphs/README.txt

   - search()                                                                      O(logn)
     Given the coordinates, search for the edge by traversing down.
 Go left if key < curr.key; right if key > curr.key until the required key is found.
 If found, return all the values contained in it.
 Else return null.

   - boundaryEdges(int size)                                                     O(n)
-    Returns the array of boundaries of given size by doing a iterative in-order traversal using a Stack and adding the boundary edges (those bounded by one triangle only) alone.
+    Returns the array of boundaries of given size by doing a in-order traversal and adding the boundary edges alone.
 It is self sorted.

   -